tytydraco/yessleep/out/I_went_out_with_the_girl_of_my_dreams.md

 "Dennis!"
 I said ears flushing red with embarrassment as I bent over to clean up the mess I had just made.
 The clamor of the fall causing everyone around to look our way.

 "Are you alright?
-You were just staring into space" Dennis said raising an eyebrow.
+You were staring out into space" Dennis said raising an eyebrow.

 "Oh... oh.. yeah I was looking, I was uh... looking up front, because I thought someone was stealing" I said bumbling.